 If you’re enjoying yourself, others will too.

 Everyone remembers their favorite teachers from school.
 They were helpful, positive, and patient.
 That’s what you need to be.

 New players are going to interrupt when you start explaining the rules and want to ask questions.
 Just remember how your teachers handled this.
 If it’s a simple question you can give a simple answer to then do it.
 If it’s something you’re going to explain later in the rules then say that too.

 You’re the one doing the explaining so stay in control like a teacher would a class.

 Being venue host as well as teacher and compere is a lot to do!

 The best thing to do

 What I like to do is make it clear to people that they can help themselves to any drinks they want and we leave snacks out on the side.
 Then people can always help themselves.

-I’ve noticed that people are more hesitant to help themselves to snacks than drinks, so at natural game breaks I will fill some bowls up with snacks and bring them through.
+I’ve noticed that people are more hesitant to help themselves to unopened snacks in the kitchen than they are to drinks, so at natural game breaks, I fill some bowls up with snacks and bring them through.